 There’s a better way for communities to solve their problems.

 It’s not a club or a committee.
 It’s more like a habit.
+A long-lost habit of self-government, making a comeback.

-Less fighting.
 More fixing.

 The usual tools of debates and elections aren’t helping us tackle our toughest challenges.
 The loudest voices dominate, trust between residents and leaders erodes, and big problems go unsolved.